emilianavt/VSeeFaceManual/README.md

 In rare cases it can be a tracking issue.
 If your screen is your main light source and the game is rather dark, there might not be enough light for the camera and the face tracking might freeze.

 More often, the issue is caused by Windows allocating all of the GPU or CPU to the game, leaving nothing for VSeeFace.
 Here are some things you can try to improve the situation:

+* Make sure you are using VSeeFace v1.13.37c or newer and run it as administrator.
+* Ensure that `Disable increased background priority` in the `General settings` is not ticked, so that the increased background priority function is enabled.
+This is the case by default.

+If that doesn't help, you can try the following things:

 * Make sure game mode is not enabled in Windows.
 * Make sure no "game booster" is enabled in your anti virus software (applies to some versions of Norton, McAfee, BullGuard and maybe others) or graphics driver.